 “Music gives soul to the universe, wings to the mind, flight to the imagination, and life to everything.” – Plato

-Recent research using fMRI and PET scan technology have found that listening to music lights up multiple areas of the brain as sound was processed, and all this happens in a matter of seconds.
-Further research has revealed that playing music takes the brain a step further, stimulating a full body workout for the brain.
-Now, teaching babies or toddlers to formally play instruments is not developmentally appropriate, but that doesn’t mean that they can not engage or benefit from music.
+Listening to music lights up multiple areas of the brain as sound is processed, and all this happens in a matter of seconds.
+Research has revealed that playing music takes the brain a step further, stimulating a full-body workout for the brain.
+Now, teaching babies or toddlers to formally play instruments is not developmentally appropriate, but that doesn’t mean that they can not enjoy the benefits of music.
 On the contrary, listening to people sing, play with everyday objects or toys to create sounds, and sing and dance with caregivers are wonderful for your little one’s brain development.

-- Music reduces distress: A recent study revealed that singing to your baby instead of speaking delays distress.
-The researchers believe that using infant-directed singing is beneficial because of the predictable beat, metrical organization, and tempo that helps promote entertainment, predictive listening, and expectations for subsequent events.
-What’s more, rhythm found in singing and music affects vestibular stimulation, and when both singing and rocking are together, they work as potent emotional regulators.
+Singing to your baby instead of speaking delays distress.
+Researchers believe that using infant-directed singing is beneficial because of the predictable beat, metrical organization, and tempo that helps promote entertainment, predictive listening, and expectations for subsequent events.
+What’s more, rhythm found in singing and music affects vestibular stimulation, and when both singing and rocking are done together, they work as potent emotional regulators.

-- Music allows for artistic expression and creativity: Playing with musical items helps your little one foster creativity, express his emotions freely, and develop his senses while discovering new ways to make sounds.
+Playing with musical items helps your little one foster creativity, express emotions freely, and develop their senses while discovering new ways to make sounds.

-- Music helps babies feel secure: Using repetitive and specific songs during your infant’s routine helps him identify what comes next, making his day predictable and therefore stress-free.
+Another benefit of music is that by using repetitive and specific songs during your baby’s routine helps them identify what comes next, making their day predictable and, therefore, stress-free.

-- Musical environments stimulate musical skills: When infants and toddlers are exposed to music during early development, they develop skills such as singing on pitch or dancing to a rhythm early on.
+When babies and toddlers are exposed to music during early development, they develop skills such as singing on pitch or dancing to a rhythm early on.

-- Music is play: Listening to music, dancing, and singing should not be a chore, it should be a free and fun way to develop skills such as language, motor skills, and coordination.
+Listening to music, dancing, and singing should not be a chore, it should be a free and fun way to develop skills such as language, motor skills, and coordination.
 During these early years of development, musical skills are just blooming.
-This period of growth is a prime time to explore your child’s natural musical spontaneity, while encouraging his natural inclinations to sing, move, and play with sound.
+This period of growth is a prime time to explore your child’s natural musical spontaneity while encouraging their natural inclinations to sing, move, and play with sound.

 What can you do at home?

-- Teach your little one to use his body as a musical instrument by clapping and stomping to a beat, or use everyday objects to create sounds and learn about cause and effect.
-Note: for babies, gently tap on their backs to the music providing gentle touch and teaching them concepts of beat, rhythm, and even tempo.
+- Teach your little one to use their body as a musical instrument by clapping and stomping to a beat, or use everyday objects to create sounds and learn about cause and effect.
+Note: For babies, gently tap on their backs to the music providing gentle touch and teaching them concepts of beat, rhythm, and even tempo.

-- Teach your little one songs that include moving to particular actions and show your little one how to dance along.
-Moving according to the song will teach him coordination, body awareness, and rhythm.
+- Teach your little one songs that include doing particular actions and show them how to dance along.
+Moving according to the song will teach them coordination, body awareness, and rhythm.

-- Play stop and go games with your toddler.
+- Play stop-and-go games with your toddler.
 Play some music and dance around, but when the music stops, freeze!
-When the music starts again, he’s free to move around again.
+When the music starts again, they will be free to move around again.
 This is great for fostering executive function skills.